 The signaling theory states that corporate financial decisions are signals sent by the company's managers to investors to shake up these asymmetries.
 These signals are the cornerstone of financial communication policy.
 Financial reports are management instruments for delivering information, both open and private (Duru & Tsitinidis, 2013).
 Public information is related to company performance (Wang & Williams, 2011).
-Private information is related to future company performance (Ayadi & Boujelbène, 2014)
+Private information is related to future company performance (Ayadi & Bou17 bène, 2014)

-Several previous studies have shown that institutional ownership is positively related to earnings quality (Velury & Jenkins, 2006; Ajay & Madhumathi, 2015; Slotte, 2018).
-They found that firms with higher institutional ownership were found to have higher earnings quality.
+Several previous studies have shown that institutional ownership is positively related to earnings quality (Velury & Jenkins, 2776; Ajay & Madhumathi, 2015; Slotte, 2018).
+They found that firms with higher institutional ownership were four 7 to have higher earnings quality.
 They are able to restrict managers from using their discretionary powers to report earnings.
 Higher institutional ownership encourages a better monitoring process so that profits are of higher quality.

 Leverage affects earnings quality (Goshu et al., 2017; Warrad, 2017; Manukaji, 2018).
-Leverage can positively influence earnings quality because managers tend to use their accounting discretion to provide information about the
+Leverage can positively influence earnings quality because managers tend to use their accounting discretion to provide information about the culty of Economics, University of Abdurachman Saleh, Situbondo,

-First Author and Corresponding Author.
+&lt;sup>1First Author and Corresponding Author.
 Associate Professor, Accounting Department, Faculty of Business and Economics, University of Jember, Indonesia [Postal Address: Jl.
-Raya Langsep No. 79, Perumnas Patrang, Jember, East Java, 68111, Indonesia] Email: Alwan.sri@gmail.com; Alwan.s@unej.ac.id
+Raya Langsep No. 79, Perumnas Patrang, Jember, East Java, 68111, Indonesia] Email: Alwan.sri@gmail.com; Alwan.s@unej.ac.id company's prospects to lower funding costs.
+Other studies have found different results.
+According to those studies, the relationship between the two variables is non-monotonic.
+Companies that have low debt are positive and turn negative when debt is high.

-2Accounting Department, Faculty of Business and Economics, University of Jember, Indonesia
+&lt;sup>2Accounting Department, Faculty of Business and Economics, University of Jember, Indonesia